 One important linkage must be emphasized: Multiple aspects of Architecture & Engineering depend on aspects of Operations, and in turn multiple aspects of Operations depend on aspects of Governance.
 For example, an organization that seeks to improve its overall cybersecurity often starts by acquiring cybersecurity products and tools (Architecture & Engineering), and then abandoning them because it lacks the expertise or sufficient staff (Operations) to use them effectively.
-Similarly, cybersecurity staff (Operations) in an organization that has not made a commitment to managing cybersecurity risk (Governance) will be overburdened, often asked to perform security tasks as an additional duty, or under-resourced.
+Similarly, cybersecurity risk (Governance) will be overburdened, often asked to perform security tasks as an additional duty, or under-resourced.
 And some organizations' risk mitigation philosophy (Governance) restricts the types of tools (Architecture & Engineering) they will use.